FPGA-Research-Manchester/FABulous/docs/source/fabric_definition.rst

    N2BEG[0|0|0|0],[N2END3|E2END2|S2END1|LB_O]

-The ``INCLUDE`` keyword can also be used to include another list file to the current list file.
+The ``INCLUDE`` keyword can also be used to include another list file in the current list file.
 For example:

 .. code-block:: python